Kaiepi/ra-Kind/README.md

 ```

 A `&parameterizer` may be provided, in which case that will be set instead.
 This should carry a compatible signature with `&parameterize`.

+For more examples of how to subclass `Kind`, refer to `t/02-meta.t`.

 &parameterize
 -------------